-Essential Question: Situation 1 Situation 2 Situation 3 How are clear and coherent Conclude whether the given situation is logically true or false.
-Conclude whether the given situation is logically true or false.
-Conclude whether the given situation is logically true or false. arguments formulated?
-How are they Liza reads an article that says: When you Dino was taught by her sister that: Maya reads in a paper that: People who tan proved disproved? exercise regularly, you'll be in good shape.
+Essential Situation 1 Situation 2 Situation 3 Question: How are Conclude whether the Conclude whether the Conclude whether the clear and given situation is given situation is given situation is logically coherent logically true or false. logically true or false. true or false. arguments formulated?
+Liza reads an article Dino was taught by Maya reads in a paper How are they that says: When you her sister that: that: People who tan

+proved disproved? exercise regularly, you'll be in good shape.
 From this information, can she conclude that she'll be in good shape if she exercises regularly?
 Supplementary angles are two angles whose sum of their measures is 180.
 From this concept, can he conclude that two angles 85 and 95 are supplementary? themselves under the sun for extended periods are at increased risk of skin cancer.
 From this information, can she conclude that she will not increase her risk of skin cancer if she avoids tanning for extended periods of time?

-Conditional: Converse: Conditional: Converse: Conditional: Converse: Inverse: Contrapositive: Inverse: Inverse: Contrapositive: The statement "When you exercise regularly, you'll be in good shape" was Contrapositive: The statement 'Supplementary angles are two angles whose sum of The statement People who tan themselves under the sun for extended periods are at increased risk of skin cancer (proven to be true or disproved) because the their measures is 180." was (proven to be true or disproved) because the statements' truth values are (true or false).
-Therefore Liza (can or cannot) conclude that she'll be in good shape if she exercises regularly. (proven to be true or disproved) because the statements' truth values are (true or false).
-Therefore, Dino (can or cannot) conclude that the two angles statements' truth values are (true or false).
-Therefore, Maya (can or cannot) conclude that she will not increase her risk of skin cancer if she avoids tanning for extended periods of time.
-The formulation of the given statement was(based or not based) on sound logic and reasoning. measuring 85 and 95 are supplementary because their sum is 180.
-The formulation of the given statement was (based or not based) on sound logic and reasoning.
-The formulation of the given statement was (based or not based) on sound logic and reasoning.
+Conditional Conditional:

+Converse Conditional: Converse:

+Converse: Convorce

+Converse.
+Inverse:

+Inverse: Inverse.

+Inverse: Contrapositive:

+Contrapositive: Contronositivo The statement Deeple

+The statement " When Contrapositive. who tan themselves

+vou exercise The statement under the sun for

+regularly, you'll be in 'Supplementary extended periods are at

+good shape" was angles are two increased risk of skin

+9 angles whose sum of cancer

+(proven to be true or their measures is (proven to be true or

+disproved) because 180." disproved) because the

+the was

+(proven to be true or

+statements' truth disproved) because statements' truth values

+values_are (true or the are (true or false).

+false).
+Therefore Liza Therefore, Maya

+(can or (can or cannot) conclude

+she'll he in good false) Therefore Ding her risk of skin cancer if

+shape if she exercises (can or she avoids tanning for

+regularly. cannot) conclude that extended periods of time.

+The formulation of the measuring 85 and 95 The formulation of the

+given statement are supplementary given statement

+was because their sum is was (based

+(based or not based) 180. or not based) on sound

+on sound logic and logic and reasoning.

+reasoning.

+The formulation of the

+given statement

+(based or not based)

+on sound logic and

+reasoning.